SeldonIO/seldonio.github.com/install.md

 git clone https://github.com/seldonio/seldon-server
 {% endhighlight %}

+  * add ```seldon-server/kubernetes/bin``` to you shell PATH environment variable.

 # Create a Kubernetes Cluster<a name="install-kubernetes"></a>

 Seldon runs inside a [Kubernetes](http://kubernetes.io) cluster so you need to follow their [guides](http://kubernetes.io/docs) to create a cluster locally, on servers or in the cloud.

+   * Add kubectl to your shell PATH environemnt variable.

 # Create Kubernetes Configuration<a name="configure"></a>